Nur Mountains: Geography

+Biodiversity

+The Amanos Mountains, located in southern Turkey, are recognized as one of the world’s biodiversity hotspots and one of Turkey's 9 environmental hotspots.
+This pristine region features typical Mediterranean flora and is home to numerous endemic species.
+Its rich ecosystems contribute significantly to the ecological diversity of Turkey, making it a vital area for conservation efforts.

 Monasticism in the Black Mountain

 The specific term "Mount Amanus" is referred to by ancient writers.
 In the Middle Ages, it was called the Black Mountain in Byzantine Greek, Armenian, Syriac and Latin.
 While monks had been leading a solitary life in the mountains since the fourth century, it was during the 10th and 11th century that the area became a major monastic hub for Byzantine monasticism, in its importance for the Byzantine East comparable to the influence of Athos in the Byzantine West.
 There were numerous Armenian, Melkite, Jacobite, Georgian, and Catholic monasteries and hermits in the mountains.
 On account of this, it was called Gâvur Dağ (Mount of Infidels) by the Turks.
 In 1028, the Emperor Romanos III, disturbed by the number of "heretical" (i.e., Syriac and Armenian) monks in the Black Mountain, tried to draft them for his campaign against Aleppo.
 In the 1050s the famous physician Ibn Butlan, who later would himself become a monk in Antioch, was impressed by the general health of monasticism in the region and especially of the monastery of St Simeon the Younger.
 In 1066, the monasteries were devastated by Afshin Bey who killed many monks.
 In 1098, the monks gave provisions to the Crusader army besieging Antioch.
 The monasteries were plundered again after the Battle of Ager Sanguinis in 1119 and many monks slain.